tasmota/docs/docs/Self-signed-Mosquitto.md

 The description below is written mainly from the perspective of someone using a Linux OS.
 Information is also provided for those working on a Windows OS, and it may be easier to accomplish these tasks using Cygwin on Windows.
 That will make it possible to use most of the command line inputs shown below without modification.

+There are several figures below containing Linux command sequences that need to be executed.
+The intention is that the text in these figure windows on this web page will be selected and copied, then pasted into a Linux/Cygwin terminal window.
+These commands will not work if pasted into a Windows command prompt.

 ### 1. Prepare your CA (on **Server Machine**)
 We will use Easy-RSA for easy management of the CA and certificates.
 Some modification are required to match our configuration.